What’s An HDR Television? (Understanding This Visual Tech)

 In the bottom right was a resolution slider that lets you toggle the clarity, and besides the new 1440p being listed, there was also a 2160p setting.

-Upon trying it, the only thing I noticed was a buffering without playing the video since it was an older computer lol.
+Upon trying it, the only thing I noticed was buffering rather than the video playing since it was an older computer.

-I definitely wondered what it would look like, but it wasn’t until a few years later that I got to experience it when I bought my first 4K television.
+Though curious what it’d look like, but it wasn’t until a few years later that I got to experience it when I bought my first 4K television.

 So that’s what I want to talk about today since I know that by now, you’ve probably at least heard the term 4k or Ultra HD.